-For many women, having sex during period can be even more pleasurable than having sex at other times of the month.
+For many women, having sex during a period can be even more pleasurable than having sex at other times of the month.

 A team of neurologists found that sex can lead to partial or complete relief of headache in some migraines during a menstrual cycle.

-The study originates from the University of Munster, Germany and has been reported in Cephalalgia, the journal of the International Headache Society.
+The study originates from the University of Munster, Germany, and has been reported in Cephalalgia, the journal of the International Headache Society.

-So instead of using a sore head or your period as an excuse to refuse sex, making love can actually be more effective than painkillers in some instances.
+So instead of using a sore head or your period as an excuse to refuse sex, making love can be more effective than painkillers in some instances.

-Worth a try if you are asking us.
+Worth a try if you’re asking me.

-5. Can reduce stress.
+5. It can reduce stress.

 As a result of the spike in endorphin-release, sex can prevent increases in blood pressure and relieve stress.
 Sex and intimacy can boost your self-esteem and happiness too.